jju/librarianaut/stopservingcustomers-2019.md

 These choices are shaped by a number of things, including my skills and the skills of my fellow library workers, what we have the funds and staffing to provide, but also by more explicitly political concerns like protecting the library from litigation, and satisfying the world-defiling corporations that sponsor our programs (seriously, the number of Enbridge and Inter Pipeline logos we have to put on our summer reading games so we keep on getting sponsorship dollars is sickening, but that is another talk).

 But ideally they are supposed to be driven by "librarianly values" whatever those may be.
-[Sam Popowich wrote recently](https://redlibrarian.github.io/article/2019/08/16/constituent-power-and-intellectual-freedom.html) that Marx's [[free-development | “the free development of each as a condition for the free development of all”]] would be a good place to start.
+[Sam Popowich wrote recently](https://redlibrarian.github.io/article/2019/08/16/constituent-power-and-intellectual-freedom.html) that Marx's “the free development of each as a condition for the free development of all” would be a good place to start.
 It's my thesis that the library workers helping the free development of our eaches have a lot of problems.

 # a problem: